ilyadorosh/ilyadorosh/README.md

 - 👋 Hi, I’m @ilyadorosh
+- 👀 I’m a human benchmark for Art recognition
-- 👀 I’m interested in AI, biotech, markets.
+- coevolving with AI, biotech, markets.
 - 💞️ I’m looking for a job
 - 📫 You can find me on LinkedIn